jhevrin2/CarND-Traffic-Sign-Classifier-Project/README.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

 I chose to use the LeNet architecture as my base.
 I didn't deviate heavily from this given it was giving me solid performance.
+I did add some max pooling layers to draw out key characteristics.

 * What were some problems with the initial architecture?